jwaliszko/ExpressiveAnnotations/README.md

 [AssertThat("ReturnDate >= Today()")]
 public DateTime?
 ReturnDate { get; set; }
 ```
 By the usage of this attribute type, we are not validating field requirement as before - its value is allowed to be null this time.
 Nevertheless, if some value is already given, it needs to be correct (provided restriction needs to be satisfied).
-Here, the value of return date field needs to be greater than or equal to the date returned by `Today()` [utility function](https://github.com/JaroslawWaliszko/ExpressiveAnnotations#built-in-functions).
+Here, the value of return date field needs to be greater than or equal to the date returned by `Today()` [built-in function](README.md#built-in-functions).

 Both types of attributes may be combined (moreover, the same type of attribute can be applied multiple times for a single field):
 ```